Responsible Antibiotic Use

 Implementing a Global Chicken Antibiotics Policy

 As part of our commitment to use responsibly sourced chicken, in 2017 we implemented our Chicken Antibiotics Policy in our 10 markets around the world.3 This policy requires responsible use of antibiotics in broiler chickens by System Suppliers and prohibits antibiotics used for routine prevention or growth promotion.
 All in-scope markets are on track to eliminate the use of HPCIAs in our chicken supply on or before 2027.

 We are focused on expanding our efforts globally year-over-year.
-Since February 2019, we’ve tracked antibiotic use in over 4.25 billion birds from 20 suppliers, and 85 slaughter facilities for 88 separate medicines, resulting in significant reductions in antibiotic use across our supply chain.
-We partner with Farm Animal Initiative (FAI), a farm animal and agricultural research company based in Oxford, UK, on data collection and third-party verification of producer data.
+Since February 2019, we’ve tracked antibiotic use in over 5 billion birds across our top 20 suppliers, representing 85 slaughter facilities for 88 separate medicines, resulting in significant reductions in antibiotic use across our supply chain.
+We collaborate with FAI Farms, a farm animal and agricultural research company based in Oxford, UK, on data collection and third-party verification of producer data.

 2 Markets covered by the goal include: Brazil, Canada, Japan, South Korea, the U.S., Australia, Russia, China and Europe.
 For the sake of this goal, Europe includes the following countries: Austria, Azerbaijan, Belarus, Belgium, Bosnia & Herzegovina, Bulgaria, Croatia, Czech Republic, Denmark, Estonia, Finland, France, Georgia, Germany, Greece, Hungary, Ireland, Italy, Kazakhstan, Latvia, Lithuania, Luxembourg, Malta, Moldova, Netherlands, Norway, Poland, Portugal, Romania, Serbia, Slovakia, Slovenia, Spain, Switzerland, Sweden, United Kingdom, Ukraine.